 Allow me to tell you the secret to using LinkedIn for selling: You need to have a plan.
 It’s really that simple.
 Here are three tips to help you get started on getting real results on Linkedin.

-1) Have a Target.
 When it comes to sales, you should know who’s your ideal customer.
 Is it executives of fortune 500 companies?
-Is it purchasing managers at the industrial plants?
-Is it accountants or maybe small business owners?
+Maybe it’s purchasing managers at the industrial plants?
+How about accountants or maybe small business owners?
 Think of who you’re trying to sell your product or service to — create that avatar in your mind of the ideal customer.
 Have you thought of him or her?
 Great!
 Now let’s jot down a few traits.
 Here are some questions to help you come up with a few: What’s their job title?
 What’s their income range?
 Where are they located (local city, specific state, national, international)?

 LinkedIn Search is a powerful tool.
 The premium LinkedIn subscription for sales is Sales Navigator which allows you to do advanced searches based on the traits we’ve come up with in tip #1.
 With this tool, we can generate massive lists of prospects that fit into your target client pool.
 These lists can be saved, exported or used to make new connections.